LeVier Cosmic Wind

-The LeVier Cosmic Wind was a small single engine, single seat racing monoplane designed and built by staff of the Lockheed Corporation in 1947.
+The LeVier Cosmic Wind is a small single engine, single seat racing monoplane designed and built by staff of the Lockheed Corporation in 1947.
 It did not race successfully in the US but one won the premier cross-country competition in the UK in 1964.
 It still flies today.

 Design and development

 The Cosmic Wind was designed and built by Lockheed's chief test pilot, Tony LeVier, and a group of Lockheed engineers.
 A very small single-seat racer, it was aimed at the Goodyear Trophy for Formula 1 class racers initiated in the US soon after World War II.

 It is an all-metal low-wing cantilever monoplane.
 Wings and tail surfaces are all straight-edged and tapered.
 The ailerons are full span and carry trim tabs, as does the full-fin-depth rudder.
 The undercarriage is fixed, with streamlined main legs and wheels in long fairings.
-The roller tailwheel is tucked into the rear corner of the fuselage behind the rudder.
+The roller tailwheel is tucked into the rear corner of the fuselage forward of the rudder.
 The cockpit is enclosed with a small, single-piece, perspex canopy.
 The first aircraft were powered by 85 hp (63 kW) Continental C-85 horizontally opposed engines but more recently at least four have used the 100 hp (75 kW) Continental O-200-A. The engine installation includes a large pointed spinner and long, bulbous cylinder head/exhaust fairings.